3 month old baby: Development, growth and milestones

 Skin rashes

-How long should a 3 month old sleep?
+How long should a 3-month-old sleep?

-How often should a 3 month old eat?
+How often should a 3-month-old eat?

-3 month old baby development
+Smiling 3 month old baby reaching out towards the camera.

 Things to think about at 3 months and looking out for you